-Data collection will be done in compliance with the General Data Protection Regulation (GDPR).
-In addition, the collection of data will be conducted in compliance with data protection acts, legislation, and directives, both at the European and the national level.
-The coordinator as a data Controller, will ensure that data will be stored securely during the period of the project, and provisions will be made to ensure that the data will be secured safely beyond the lifetime of this project.
-Confidential information will therefore be securely stored to prevent breaches of confidentiality.
+Data collection are being done in compliance with the General Data Protection Regulation (GDPR).
+In addition, the collection of data is being conducted in compliance with data protection acts, legislation, and directives, both at the European and the national level.
+The coordinator as a data Controller, is ensuring that data is stored securely during the period of the project, and provisions is made to ensure that the data is secured safely beyond the lifetime of this project.
+Confidential information is being securely stored to prevent breaches of confidentiality.